Get A Quote

 All the options available to you may seem overwhelming.
 Here are the factors you need to consider when thinking through which type of insulation to choose:

 • Electrical properties: Knowing the electrical properties of the insulation material will help you determine what type to choose.
-This includes factors like dielectric strength, insulation resistance, charging current, arc resistance and tracking susceptibility.
+This includes dielectric strength, insulation resistance, charging current, arc resistance and tracking susceptibility.

-• Mechanical properties: It is also important you know things like the toughness, flexibility, tensile strength, elongation and crushing strengths, resistance to abrasion or moisture, and brittleness of each insulation material.
+• Mechanical properties: It is also important to know each insulation material’s toughness, flexibility, tensile strength, elongation and crushing strengths, resistance to abrasion or moisture, and brittleness.

-• Chemical properties: Know how well your insulation material can absorb moisture, how resistant it is to oil, gas, acids and alkalis, and its stability when exposed to sunlight, ozone or flames.
-Knowing these, combined with the external factors around the place you are wiring, will help you decide.
+• Chemical properties: Know how well your insulation material can absorb moisture, its resistance to oil, gas, acids and alkalis, and its stability when exposed to sunlight, ozone or flames.
+Knowing these and the external factors around the place you are wiring will help you decide.

-• Thermal properties: Thermal properties of your insulation material, like the contraction and expansion, flow and softening temperature and compatibility with operating and short circuit conditions, are important.
+• Thermal properties: Your insulation material’s thermal properties, such as contraction and expansion, flow and softening temperature, and compatibility with operating and short circuit conditions, are important.

-Doing your research before you insulate your wires on both your insulation material and the wiring circumstances will ensure you provide your space with the safest option you can, protecting both you and your wiring.
+Doing your research before you insulate your wires on your insulation material and the wiring circumstances will ensure you provide your space with the safest option, protecting both you and your wiring.

 Shop WesBell Electronics for Your Wiring Needs